CloudLabsAI-Azure/GitHub-Actions/Labfiles/gettingstarted.md

 ## Prerequisites

-- Basic GitHub Knowledge
+- Familiarity with repositories, branches, pull requests, and commits.
-- Fundamentals of CI/CD
+- Awareness of continuous integration and deployment principles.
-- Version Control Concepts
+- Understanding of Git workflows and version control best practices.

 ## Getting Started with the Lab